im-varun/sareq/ROADMAP.md

 ## Initial Development Phase (July 2025 to October 2025)

 - Add support for headers in http request and http response
-- Add basic test coverage
+- Add thorough tests for both frontend and backend components of the application
 - Add basic build script (build executable binary and add it to system `PATH`)
 - Add dynamic loading of version number at build time using the build script
 - Add mechanisms to print user friendly error messages